Gay G. Gunn (aka GiGi Gunn), third generation born and bred native Washingtonian, is a

 “At the end of a Gay G. Gunn novel, I want readers to feel good – feel prideful about who they are, what they are and their place in the world.
 I want them to dwell in possibility.”

-Returning to the historical genre, the author explored the genesis of the Culhane family from Africa to modern America through a trilogy.
-One Day.
+Returning to the historical genre, the author explored the genesis of the Culhane family from Africa to modern America through a trilogy; One Day.
 Someday.
-Soon…Book I is followed by Might Could Be, Book II, nominated for the NAACP Image Award, and May We All, Book III, all currently available.
+Soon…Book I, is followed by Might Could Be, Book II, nominated for the NAACP Image Award, and May We All, Book III.
+By popular demand from avid readers,Everlastin' Love II, Book IV, was authored.
+All are currently available.

-Gay G. Gunn resides in the DMV (Metropolitan Washington, D.C.) where she is working on her twelfth literary project.
+Gay G. Gunn resides in the DMV (Metropolitan Washington, D.C.).